allegient-labs/bootcamp-java/README.md

 ## Step 5: JPA in the Cloud
 1. Spring cloud support for PostreSQL
-2. How to use anin-memory database for testing and PostgreSQL for production
+2. How to use an in-memory database for testing and PostgreSQL for production
 3. Exercise
     - Create a free PostgreSQL service in your PCF instance
     - Change the Spring configuration to use PostgreSQL in the Cloud